Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Implementation

 \textbf{Pre-training. } As described in \S\ref{sec:curriculumlearning}, before the user study, we first pre-train hierarchically using curriculum learning.
 The pre-training data are from 2 additional subjects to minimize the efforts of user study participants.
 One subject was the author; The other was not involved in the system development; Neither is in the user study test.
 Each recorded ten data sessions, including five regular sessions and five simplified sessions.
 As aforementioned, a regular session contains a mixture of 15 gestures as Fig.~\ref{fig:fingerMotion}; A simplified session consists of flexing individual, consecutive doubles, triples, quadruples, or quintuples of fingers.
-We train the simplified sessions in the ascending order of the number of fingers, then the regular sessions, which leads to much better accuracy than training without CL.
+We train the simplified sessions in the ascending order of the number of fingers, then the regular sessions, which largely outperforms that without CL.

-\textbf{Evaluation metric} We evaluate the average precision of estimating the 3D positions of all 21 finger joints.
-Leap Motion provides the ground truth.
+\textbf{Evaluation metric} We evaluate the average precision of estimating the absolute 3D positions of all 21 finger joints, between the estimated and ground truth.
 During training, to penalize errors in the large search space, we choose an $L2$ loss - mean square error (MSE) loss.
-In the evaluation section, we report mean absolute error (MAE) as the key evaluation metric.
+While in our evaluation section, we report mean absolute error (MAE) as the main metric to facilitate error analysis across micro-benchmarkings.
+In perspective, we also compare with other modalities using mean-per-joint-position-error (MPJPE) in Euclidean distance.
+Furthermore, the outputs are visualized to substantiate the system performance.